American Foulbrood Disease

 AFB is not harmful to humans because it is not zoonotic.
 This means it has not made the jump from animal to human.

 American Foulbrood is one of the most common and widespread bee diseases worldwide.
+But, most beekeepers will not see it every year and some never will.

 The definitive way to detect AFB in a hive is by using a lab test.
 Suspected colonies may be screened for some of the visual symptoms: sunken perforated cappings on brood cells, dead brood twisted in the cell that are very ropy, very bad odor.